Accessing NSW department schools as a non-employee

 • volunteer more broadly in the school (or other schools) outside of groups/classes with your child or close relative, or as a mentor

-• volunteer through a formal organisation, mentoring service or program (including Duke of Edinburgh volunteers and special religious or ethical education volunteers)
+• volunteer through a formal organisation, mentoring service or program (including Duke of Edinburgh volunteers and special religious education or special education in ethics volunteers)

 • be paid by schools as a contractor or employee.